-If you’d prefer to pack everything yourselves, we’ll give you specially designed cartons in advance so you can start the process.
+If you’d prefer to pack everything yourselves, we’ll provide you specially designed removal cartons once you have accepted our quotation.
 Then, on your moving day, our crew will bring wardrobe cartons and covers for mattresses and sofas to protect them during your move.

 Moving can be a great time to de-clutter and get rid of things you no longer need.
 Click here for information on recycling your unwanted goods.

-Our specially trained staff will carefully wrap all your fragile items in white paper and pack them securely in strong cartons using bubble wrap and chippings.
+Our specially trained staff will carefully wrap all your fragile items in white paper and pack them securely in strong cartons using.
 For silverware, we use acid-free tissue to prevent tarnishing.

 Pressed for time?
 Leave it to our packing experts.